 In addition to that, scheduling of the project involves resource allocation, the resources to do the required activities have to be available.
 Due to resource allocation and time, the different deliverables in a project will not run out of sync, but will instead maintain a steady beat well into the project’s life.

 The preparation of a workback schedule is based on the project planning and management process.
-Identify the parameters of the project, write all the activities, and mark the deadlines.
-The tasks that are important and have a near deadline should be given higher priority than those less important and which are due after some time.
-Introduce resource management to each process and make sure that resources are utilized optimally.
-The next activity is to develop the project timelines starting from the end date of the project down to the start date; this is more common in project management.
-State each of the targets for the completion of each task to guarantee that the deliverables of the project are achieved in all stages of the project development cycle.
-A good project scheduling enables one to make changes where there is a necessity and inform all the personnel about their assignments and time limits making the work faster and more efficient as well as yielding higher percentages of achievement.
+Identify the project parameters, list all activities, and mark deadlines.
+Tasks with near deadlines and high importance should be prioritized over less important, later tasks.
+Introduce resource management to ensure optimal resource utilization for each process.
+Develop project timelines starting from the end date backward to the start date; this approach is common in project management.
+State targets for completing each task to guarantee project deliverables are achieved throughout all stages of development.
+Good project scheduling allows for necessary changes and informs all personnel about their assignments and deadlines, speeding work and increasing achievement rates.

 Identifying the project scope